 Known as "The People's Beach," Jacob Riis Beach is a popular beach for New York City residents as well as tourists visiting New York City and wanting to escape for a day in the sand.
 Located just to the west of the Rockaways, this slightly hidden beach is one of the least crowded in the city.

-The beach is run by the National Park Service, and kept relatively clean, if simply so.
-Facing the Atlantic Ocean, Jacob Riis Beach appeals to visitors who like some waves and attracts a diverse crowd.
+The beach is run by the National Park Service and kept relatively clean.
+Facing the Atlantic Ocean, Jacob Riis Beach appeals to visitors who like some waves, and it attracts a diverse crowd.
 The Art Deco bathhouse, first opened in 1932, is a beautiful backdrop, but isn't open to the public.
 The far east portion of the beach is unofficially clothing optional.

 01 of 03